sandeep06011991/myblog/_phdlog/November20.md

 1. Stick to the diet chart for the entire month no matter what.
 Focus primarily on oly lifting.
 This is were most of our money is being spent.
 Make the max use of it.
 Test at the end of the month, current prs.
 In 4 weeks, prepare for a pr test of snatch 125, clean and jerk 145.
 Add more snatch balancing and jerk work.
 Everyday remember we are training for this goal.

 2. Be up and working early @ 7.
 Related cause is wasting time on youtube.
   Why do I take forever to get up.
+Week1 failure, lets move gym to morning and program heat to 75 at 5.
+  5 start rolling, Start work by 10.
+10-6 offical work.
+No long breaks during office hours.
   Because I sleep late @ 2, given how tired from gym.
 I am not so suprised I wake up late.
   Have a hard deadling of 10-11.
 Get up early if needed.
   I need atleast 8 hours of sleep.